Writing blog posts that people actually read is one of the most valuable skills you need to have

 Try to incorporate any of these 4u’s along with a strong emotion (by using adjectives), in your headline.

-- Urgent: Creating a sense of urgency in your headline that forces people to click on.
+4. Urgency: Create a sense of urgency in your headline to compel readers to click and engage with your content.

 You can make use of tools like CoSchedule Headline Analyzer or tools like Linkbait Title Generator to come up with good headline ideas.